[ Outsiders > Monitors > Psychopomps > Ushers ]

 Alignment: N

-Unlike other ushers whose domains are often tied to specific aspects of death or the afterlife, Santa Muerta’s realm and responsibilities are dynamic and encompassing, for she focuses on the concepts of transitions and thresholds.
-The Mistress of Thresholds oversees the myriad transitions that souls undergo in their journey through the afterlife.
-Her domain is not confined to a single aspect of death but encompasses the many liminal spaces that travelling souls must cross, from the moment of death to their final judgment and beyond.
+Unlike other ushers whose domains are often tied to specific aspects of death or the afterlife, Santa Muerta’s realm and responsibilities are dynamic and encompassing, for she focuses on the concepts of transitions and liminal spaces.
+The Mistress of Thresholds oversees the many transitions that souls undergo in their journey through the afterlife.
+Her domain isn’t confined to a single aspect of death, but encompasses the many boundaries spaces that travelling souls must cross, from the moment of death to their final judgment and beyond.

 Santa Muerta watches over the literal and metaphorical crossroads where souls make crucial choices.
-She occasionally guides souls at these pivotal moments, offering unrequested insights of wisdom or advice in the form of cryptic omens.
-She aids souls in transitioning not just through death, but through life’s critical moments, and tends to be invoked for guidance during crucial life decisions—in this respect she is one of the few psychopomps that cutters aren’t afraid to name out loud.
+She occasionally guides souls experiencing such pivotal moments, offering unrequested insights of wisdom or advice in the form of cryptic omens.
+She aids souls in transitioning not just through death, but through their most formative events, and tends to be invoked for guidance during crucial life decisions—in this respect she is one of the few psychopomps that cutters aren’t afraid to name out loud.

-She is also a mediator of soul contracts, agreements and pacts made by souls, both in life and after death.
-This includes overseeing bargains struck with otherworldly entities, ensuring they are kept or appropriately adjudicated if broken.
+She is also a mediator of spirit contracts, agreements and pacts made by souls, both in life and after death.
+This includes overseeing bargains that cutters might strike with planar entities, ensuring they are kept or appropriately adjudicated if broken.
 The chant goes she is the blood behind the Dead Truce that the Heralds of Dust enjoy.

-Santa Muerta is also the patron of souls that have been forgotten or abandoned, ensuring they are not left behind in the cosmic process.
-She provides solace and direction to these lost spirits, helping them find their path in the afterlife.
+Santa Muerta is also the patron of souls that have been forgotten or abandoned, for she ensures they are not left behind in the Phrasma’s cosmic plan.
+She provides solace and direction to these lost spirits, helping them find their way back onto the right path in the afterlife.

-Her realm, known as the Twilight Expanse, is a vast, ever-changing landscape that reflects the many transitions of the soul.
-It’s filled with doors, gates, and pathways leading to different realms of the afterlife.
-The Expanse shifts and changes, just like the choices and paths of the souls that traverse it.
+Her realm, known as the Twilight Expanse, is a vast and ever-changing landscape that reflects all the transitions of the soul.
+It’s filled with freestanding doors, gates, and pathways leading to different realms of the afterlife.
+The Expanse shifts and alters too frequently for it to be mappable, just like the lives and choices of the souls that traverse it.
 The Expanse is lit with candles of different colours—once a cutter tumbles to the dark of what each colour means, they should find passage to their destination a little easier.
 Many souls pass through this place after their ultimate judgement in Pharasma’s courts; at least, the ones who behaved themselves.

-One permanent fixture of the Twilight Expanse, is an altar where the offerings left by cutters on the Prime may materialise; garnishes to Santa Muerte to protect or bless them or their loved one on their journey.
-This altar serves as a point of communion between the living and the dead, a concept deeply ingrained in the veneration of Santa Muerte.
+One permanent fixture of the Twilight Expanse is an altar where the offerings left by cutters on the Prime may materialise; garnishes to Santa Muerte to protect or bless them or their loved one on their journey.
+This altar serves as a point of communion between the living and the dead, a concept deeply ingrained in the veneration of Santa Muerte by mortals across many worlds.

 Source: Jon Winter-Holt, mimir.net, loosely based on the Mexican culture’s Santa Muerta figure, more on that here.